Phylum Porifera

 Family Tethyidae

 Where seen?
-This colourful ball-shaped sponge with spines is sometimes seen on coral rubble, especially on our Northern shores.
+This small colourful furry ball-shaped sponge resembles a local fruit, the rambutan!
+The sponge is sometimes seen on coral rubble and rocky shores.
 Sometimes, a few are seen near one another.

 Features:

-2-5cm in diameter, spherical covered with short, fine spines.
-It may have filaments that anchor or root the sponge to the surface.
-Stalked buds may be seen on the body surface.
-These can develop into new prickly ball sponges.
+Small (2-5cm in diameter), spherical covered with short, fine filaments.
+The sponge may also have many raised polygonal bumps.
+It may be anchored to the surface with stringy tissues that look like melted cheese.
+Tiny blobs may appear at the tips of the filaments.
+These are buds that drop off to develop into new Rambutan sponges.
 Budding is a common reproduction method in Tethya species.
-Colours include orange, yellow, beige and white.
+Colours include orange, yellow, red, beige and white.

 Pulau Semakau, Dec 08